hannahmypham/Hiking-Project/README.md

 3. SQL text functions (LIKE, LEFT, POSITION) to extract data

 ### Tableau + Figma for visualization
+1. Top N filter
+2. Slicer Filters using Parameters Actions and Calculated Fields
+3. Figma to design dashboard background
-1. Asthetic color choice with diverging scheme to illustrate intensity
+4. Asthetic color choice with diverging scheme to illustrate intensity
-2. Figma to design dashboard background
-3. Slicer Filters using Parameters Actions